Architectural Modernization

 WORKSHOP

-Map your current system architecture, align teams with your target state, and create a charter and roadmap for modernization with fewer risks
+Map your current system landscape, align teams with your target state, and create a roadmap for modernization with fewer risks

 PROBLEM